Favourite Soul Songs of 2018 Part 2

 Kimberlite Records Published on Jul 18, 2018

-9. Tyrone McCollum & The Inclines – I Don’t Want To Cry – ATCO 1969
+9. Tyrone McCollum and The Inclines – I Don’t Want To Cry – ATCO 1969

 I first heard a couple of months ago, played by Ian on his show at Back 2 Back FM.
 Originally recorded by Chuck Jackson in 1961, this I think is a wonderful mid tempo version of one of his Soul classics.